Check On Your Leaking Toilet

 If you can't tell where the water is leaking from, dry the area completely.
 Watch for new droplets of water and see where on your toilet the leak is coming from.

-Still don't know what the problem is?
-Consider other reasons for a leaky toilet.
+Still not sure what the problem is?
+Consider other reasons for why you have a leaking toilet.

-What to Do if Your Toilet Is Leaking
+What to Do if You Have a Leaking Toilet

 Once you confirm your toilet is leaking, stop using it.
-It's possible the problem is a loose bolt at the base of the toilet, something you can fix by simply tightening the bolts.
-If the toilet continues to leak after tightening the bolts, it's best to contact a plumber for assistance.
+It's possible there’s a loose bolt at the base of the toilet, something you can fix by simply tightening the bolts.
+If your toilet keeps leaking after tightening the bolts, it's best to contact a plumber for assistance.

 NOTE: This content is for informational purposes only, and HomeX and its affiliates disclaim all liability related to it.
 If you decide to perform any tasks based on this information, you assume all risks, including the risk of loss or damage to property or personal injury.